Selenium-H/Animation-Tweaks/README.md

 </h1>

 <p align="center">
-Version 12.12 (Ongoing)
+Version 12.14 (Ongoing)
 </p>

 <p align="center">
 A GNOME Shell Extension to Tweak animations of different items and Customize them.
 </p>
 <p align="left">
 Please reset the extension after updating.
 The Extension will stop when upgraded to an incompatible version.
 In that case an Update tab is created to easily reset the extension.
-A Reset button is also always present in preferences -> About Tab.
+A Reset button is also always present in Preferences option in the Application menu of the extension preferences window.
 A Default shortcut combination of Super Key + t is provided to disable the extension.
 Some effects might not work properly on wayland, for which a workaround is provided on preferences -> Tweaks tab.
-However, some animations might not work properly.
+However, some animations might not work properly.",
 </p>

 <h1 align="center">